florianblume/6d-pat/README.md

 The program allows you to select a folder and view the images contained in it in a gallery.
 Selecting one of the images will display it at a larger scale to create new 6D pose annotations.
 The 3D models for those annotations are displayed in a second gallery which also loads the models from a specified folder.
 In the 3D viewer of the program, you can inspect a selected 3D model, rotate it and use it to create a new pose annotation.

-**Requirements and Setup are only provided for Ubuntu.
-Given the portability of the used frameworks a setup on Windows, etc. should be possible, as well.**

 ![Imgur](https://i.imgur.com/lwsKfn3.png)

 *Objects and images are from the [T-Less Dataset](http://cmp.felk.cvut.cz/t-less/).*

-# Installation

 ## Requirements